Connect with others who understand.

 • Illnesses that affect hormone levels, such as Cushing’s syndrome

-• Pancreatic disorders like pancreatitis or cystic fibrosis
+• Pancreatic disorders like pancreatitis and cystic fibrosis

 • Surgery

-A person may develop low blood sugar levels as a result of fasting, skipping meals, or not eating enough carbohydrates.
+Low blood sugar levels can also be related to fasting, skipping meals, or not eating enough carbohydrates.
 Additionally, getting more physical activity than usual can make levels drop.
-You can also get hypoglycemia as a result of drinking too much alcohol, having liver or kidney disorders, or experiencing hormone imbalances.
+Hypoglycemia can also result from drinking too much alcohol, having liver or kidney disorders, or experiencing hormone imbalances.

 • Unusually frequent urination